Student Life

 Student Activities

 Students are encouraged to form and join organizations that contribute to the development of the whole person.
-The college, with the Student Government Association, Campus Activities Board, Raven Orientation Camp (ROC) leaders, and the International Student Ambassadors, provide many opportunities for cultural growth.
-Nationally known speakers, lecturers, players, and musicians appear on the campus each year.
+The College, with the Student Government Association, Campus Activities Board (CAB), and Raven Orientation Camp (ROC) leaders provide many opportunities to build community, faith, and scholarship.
+Nationally known speakers, lecturers, and various musicians appear on the campus each year.

 Students participate in a wide variety of social activities.
-Examples include: attending intercollegiate athletic events, intramural sports, concerts, live comedy routines, and student talent shows.
-In addition, students enjoy our tradition-rich signature weekend events put on by the Campus Activities Board, which include: Family Weekend, Homecoming, HER Weekend, the Mother-Son/Father-Daughter Banquet, Little Siblings’ Weekend, Spring Formal, and Springfest.
+Examples include: attending intercollegiate athletic events, intramural sports, concerts, and student talent shows.
+In addition, students enjoy our tradition-rich signature weekend events put on by the Campus Activities Board (CAB), which include: Family Weekend, Homecoming, HER Weekend, the Mother-Son/Father-Daughter Banquet, Little Siblings’ Weekend, Spring Formal, and Springfest.

 Student Health Center

-The services of the Student Health Center are available to all students free of charge.
+The services of the Student Health Center, located at 215 M Street, are available to all students free of charge.

 The health center provides facilities for first aid and the dispensing of nonprescription drugs and limited primary care services through the use of a nurse practitioner and/or physician assistant under the supervision of a registered nurse.
 In the event of serious illness or injuries, students are referred either to the hospital emergency room or to a physician of their choice.